julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-to-grow-indoors.md

 A well-tended **windowsill**, **shelf**, or **sunny corner** can become a sacred indoor garden, rich with spellwork, folklore, and life.
 The right houseplants do more than cleanse the air: they protect, bless, banish, attract, and guide.

 Not all indoor witchy plants are meant only for altars or dreamwork.
-Many were traditionally placed at doors, windows, hearths, and thresholds to guard the entire household.
+Many were traditionally placed at doors, windows, hearths, and thresholds to **guard the entire household**.

 If you want to move beyond bedside protection and learn how herbs were used to defend the home itself, get the full **[Herbal Home Defense Rituals Guide](/home-protection-herbal-rituals-guide/)**.